-- · Avoid disturbance of talus slopes and rock outcrops. - Be aware of the effect that domestic pets can have on the preservation areas if allowed to run loose.
-Be aware of wildlife and their habitats. - Site driveways and building footprints to avoid removal or disturbance of individual Ponderosa Pine or Douglas Fir trees. - Minimize the installation of permanent fences on slopes greater than 30%. - Fence layout will need to take into consideration factors such as terrain, erosion potential, soil types, and maintenance needs. - The use of driveway culverts will be encouraged to allow for the movement of small mammal, reptile and amphibian wildlife. - · Do not disturb sensitive grasslands on steep slopes. - · Make effort to retain snags, mature trees and other wildlife trees that may be used for nesting. - Plant native shrubs such as Saskatoon Bushes, Tall Oregon-Grape, Common Snowberry and Prairie Rose to minimize site disturbance.
-Suitable herbaceous species include Bluebunch Wheatgrass.
+- Avoid disturbance of talus slopes and rock outcrops. - Be aware of the effect that domestic pets can have on the preservation areas if allowed to run loose.
+Be aware of wildlife and their habitats. - · Site driveways and building footprints to avoid removal or disturbance of individual Ponderosa Pine or Douglas Fir trees. - Minimize the installation of permanent fences on slopes greater than 30%. - types, and maintenance needs. - reptile and amphibian wildlife. - · Do not disturb sensitive grasslands on steep slopes. - Wheatgrass.